 Some safety tips:

 - There is a high drowning rate in the province.
-Always observe safety protocols when you’re on the water.
+Newcomers may not be familiar with the nature and depth of Manitoba lakes and rivers so it’s important to always observe safety protocols.
 Wear a life jacket if you will be taking a boat to go into deeper waters.

 - Protect your skin by wearing proper clothes (covering your arms preferably) and a hat.
 Always wear sunscreen.

-- Bring enough water with you and drink often to prevent dehydration.
+- Take enough water with you and drink often to prevent dehydration.

 Try something new